devcontainers/cli/example-usage/README.md

 1. Simplify setup using the "dev container features" concept.
 For example, SSH support is added just using a feature reference.
 See `workspace/.devcontainer/devcontainer.json` for more information.

-2. How the dev container CLI can be used to inject tools without building them into the base image as follows:
+2. How the dev container CLI can be used to inject tools without building them into the base image:

     1. Use `devcontainer up` to spin up the container and mount a `server` and `workspace` folder into the container.
     2. Use `devcontainer exec` to run a script from this mounted folder to set up the appropriate server.